Peptide Supplements & Peptide Therapy for Longevity

 What administration methods are used and which are appropriate?

 Most clinical peptide treatments are administered by subcutaneous injection, though some peptides have intramuscular, nasal, topical, or oral formulations depending on their chemistry and intended effect.
+Peptide injections deliver peptides directly into the bloodstream, bypassing the digestive system for higher absorption, and are commonly used for therapeutic and aesthetic purposes.
 Injection routes (subcutaneous vs. intramuscular) differ in absorption rate and dosing considerations.
 Alternative routes may be useful for specific peptides with validated delivery methods.
 Because administration affects efficacy and safety, work with a qualified clinician to determine the appropriate route and dosing for longevity goals.

 How do I ensure peptide quality and safe sourcing?